Summer Pre-College Pre-Law Program

 - The students will learn case briefing and case analysis as a means of understanding the law.

-Upon successful completion of the Legal Studies Institute, each student will earn three (3) transferable college credits for the Marist College course POSC 102, Introduction to Law.
+Upon successful completion of the Legal Studies Program, each student will earn three (3) transferable college credits for the Marist College course POSC 102, Introduction to Law.

 Please see below for the 2018 Pre-College program costs.
 Cost includes tuition & fees, housing & all meals, field trips, and all course materials.
 Cost does not include travel expenses.
 Students may wish to bring funds for incidentals, shopping at the Marist Bookstore or the local mall, souvenirs, and any personal items they wish to purchase.